Skip Navigation

 4. Wait up to 3 business days for your balance to be transferred to your externally linked bank account.

-1. We’ll close your IRA within four business days and send you an email to confirm that your IRA has been closed.
+6. Follow the prompts to close your IRA.
+We will close your IRA within four business days and send you an email confirmation.

 Closing your IRA will not close your subscription.
-Get help closing your subscription
+Get help closing your subscription.

 Can I roll over money from an old IRA into my Stash Retirement Portfolio?